maybe12200/Yonda/docs/jobs.md

     design
   - Experience leading and mentoring junior designers
   - Excellent communication and collaboration skills
-  - This is a long-term project that requires constant iteration and improvement to ensure NexVoo's UI design meets user needs and remains competitive.
+  - This is a long-term project that requires constant iteration and improvement to ensure Yonda's UI design meets user needs and remains competitive.

   ### What we offer